rmit-programming-club/network-vis/README.md

 ## Installing

+> Note: You might not have things like `bundle` or `npm` or `git` on your computer.
+You will of course need to install these.

-`git clone` the repo and then do `bundle install`.
+1. `git clone` the repo
+2. then do `bundle install`.
+3. then do `npm install` in project root directory

 Post any issues you have in this [repo's Github issues](https://github.com/rmit-programming-club/network-vis/issues) or on the [Facebook group](https://www.facebook.com/groups/rmitprogramming.club/).

 ## Running the App